In search of workspace identity

 The great statesman was undoubtedly correct: the space in which we spend our time, whether the classic ‘office’ or any other space – such as our homes – adapted for use out of necessity, can transform our daily experience, even drastically.
 It has an impact on the work environment, productivity, efficiency, psychophysical wellbeing, interpersonal relations, and even on the appeal that our organisation can exert on new talents or candidates, in a competition where, especially for the younger generations, the main attraction factor is no longer necessarily, or not only, salary.

-“You have to create an optimal working experience for all employees, regardless of their role, remit or experience, to retain them,”, say managers at WeWork (the former world leader in co-working before filing for bankruptcy in the U.S. and Canada).
+“You have to create an optimal working experience for all employees, regardless of their role, remit or experience, to retain them,”, say managers at WeWork, the global co-working leader.
 What’s more, the theme of attractiveness has intersected and overlapped with that of the post-covid ‘return to normality.
 The office-home balance has become the new playground of the work-life balance and much else that revolves around it.

 There is a vast amount of research and articles on the subject, which testify to polarised positions.
 However, with many nuances in-between: between the new ‘digital nomads’ or the advocates of the YOLO (You Only Live Once) Economy, who now reject the very concept of the office and traditional work, and others who have suf- fered from working remotely and would like to return to the past, people increasingly would prefer a mixed solution in which they could alternate between the two formulas flexibly.
 While waiting for this transitional time to slowly fade away in the rearview mirror, many business leaders are looking to the future, applying lessons learned to the challenges ahead.
 The virtual and physical workplace and its post-pandemic aspect will be at the centre of these challenges.